python/cpython/Doc/c-api/hash.rst

    Generic hashing function that is meant to be put into a type object's ``tp_hash`` slot.
-   It's result only depends on the object's identitity.
+   Its result only depends on the object's identity.

-   In CPython it is equivalent to :c:func:`Py_HashPointer`.
+   In CPython, it is equivalent to :c:func:`Py_HashPointer`.

    .. versionadded:: 3.13